Genealogy Images of History

 BRENT, William * - 1864 - 1920 ERA - Uncle of Rusell named in Story entitled " Charles Marion Russell - Supreme Master of Western Art by Tana Mac.
 Author says Russell was known and loved as a great artist throughout the world as published in this old western magazine.

-BRENTS, Thomas mentioned in "The Enigmatic Ferd Patterson" article from old western magazine.
+BRENTS, Thomas mentioned in "The Enigmatic Ferd Patterson" article from old western magazine

 BRESHOVSKAYA, Catherine * - 1917 - Identified as "Little Mother" in Pictorial collage and text entitled "THE EFFECTS OF THE REVOLUTION ON SIBERIA AND THE EXILES" by Charles Johnson as America receives first news of the heroic leaders of the Russian Revolution and their fate in exile in Siberia as saved from this old American Pictorial magazine.